Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

-Currently, modules containing linear and bilinear arrays of quantum dots are being explored~\cite{Hutin2019, Chanrion2020, ansaloni2020, gilbert2020, duan2020} in which NISQ algorithms or logical qubits could be implemented~\cite{Jones2018}.
-This modular approach could help to tackle the scaling problem in successive approximations, first by producing 1D arrays, then by combining them in 2D arrays with sparse connectivity, and finally by helping develop the basic knowledge and technology to produce a fully-connected 2D architecture.
+Currently, modules containing linear and bilinear arrays of QDs are being explored~\cite{Hutin2019, Chanrion2020, ansaloni2020,gilbert2020,duan2020} in which NISQ algorithms~\cite{Cai2020} or logical qubits could be implemented~\cite{Jones2018}.
+This modular approach could help to tackle the scaling problem in successive approximations, first by producing 1D arrays, then by combining them in 2D arrays with sparse connectivity.
+This concept would leave space between modules that could then be used to alleviate some of the problems associated with the gate contact routing and the location of the control and readout electronics.
+The idea could help to develop compact qubit unit cells with embedded electronics to finally produce a fully-connected 2D architecture.
+The options to build up complexity by coupling individual modules are varied.
+A possibility could be to directly connect linear or bilinear arrays of qubits at square junctions where couplings between x- and y-oriented arrays could be engineered.
+As we shall see later, it has also been suggested that medium range solutions like QD couplers~\cite{Malinowski2019} and floating gates~\cite{duan2020} or long range coherent links such as photon-mediated interactions between spins~\cite{Burkard2020} or even physical transfer of spins using shuttling~\cite{Yoneda2020} could be used to couple coherently distant modules.